-The following example demonstrates how to load an existing PDF document, get information about its first 10 pages (page size, number of words, images & hyperlinks it contains) & print that information into a newly created PDF document.
+The following example demonstrates how to load an existing PDF document, get information about its pages (how many words & images it contains) & print that information into a newly created PDF document.

 | Get information about the pages of a PDF document (C#) |